mbercas/psp_cz/README.md

 The output directory can be specified with thee *-o* or *--output-directory* switch, if not specified all ouput will be written to the current directory.

-The output file format are text files, with names as follow:
+The steno protocols get stored as utf-8 text files, the name convention for the files is as follows, each file represents an individual intervention:

     s_<ddd>_<yyyymmdd>_t_<ddd>_i_<ddd>_<name_str>.txt